-How to use this Plan
+1.6 How to use this Plan

-- 1.6.1 The Plan is arranged in seven Parts (see para 1.4.2 above). - 1.6.2 The key to using the Plan is to start with the maps.
+- 1.6.1 The Plan is arranged in seven Parts (see para 1.4.2 above). - 1.6.2 The key to using the Plan is to start with the planning maps as shown on the District Plan web mapping application.
 Firstly, identify the site to which any development relates.
 Zone information will be shown, as well as any other resources or restrictions. - 1.6.3 Secondly, refer to the relevant Chapter for the zone provisions (objectives, policies and rules) or District Wide Matters.
 Development may breach several rules across more than one Chapter and all will need to be addressed. - 1.6.4 Thirdly, if resource consent is required to undertake an activity, complete the relevant application documents provided by Council and include the information required (see below).